At a Glance

 How to Set Up a Test

-When creating your test plan, keep in mind that your own network may not be familiar with UserTesting or even the idea of giving feedback.
+When creating your test plan, remember that your network may not be familiar with UserTesting or even the idea of giving feedback.
 Keeping this in mind will help you set your contributors up for success!

 Start with open-ended questions

-To get your contributors comfortable providing feedback, start your test plan with a few simple questions.
+Start your test plan with a few simple questions to get your contributors comfortable providing feedback.
 An easy way to get contributors talking is to ask a question or two about themselves.
 You can ask them about their job, family, or hobby—anything somewhat related to the test.
-The goal isn’t to get a specific type of feedback; the goal is to get the contributor warmed up and talking.
+The goal isn’t to get a specific type of feedback but to get the contributor warmed up and talking.
 If you’re concerned this will take too much time, put a time frame on these tasks.

 Keep it simple